imagej/imagej.github.io/_pages/plugins/bar.md

 But discovering which methods can be called by the IJM language may not be trivial.
 Typically, it will require access to an [IDE](/develop/ides) and some Java experience.
 So what about writing an ad-hoc function?

-The approach used in {% include github org='tferr' repo='Scripts' path='Snippets/Process\_Folder\_IJM.ijm' label='Process\_Folder\_IJM.ijm' %} is the following: 1) Take a template string containing the characters A-Z and digits 0-9; 2) Pick a random position between the first and last character of the string template.
+The approach used in {% include github org='tferr' repo='Scripts' branch='master' path='Snippets/Process\_Folder\_IJM.ijm' label='Process\_Folder\_IJM.ijm' %} is the following: 1) Take a template string containing the characters A-Z and digits 0-9; 2) Pick a random position between the first and last character of the string template.
 Extract the character at that position; 3) Repeat the last step several times, assembling extracted characters into a concatenated string:

     function randomString() {
         // We define the template and measure the number of positions